 The summer school programme will take place this summer, 1-29 June 2018.
 The first part of the course will be online and the second part of the course, from 18-29 June, will take place in University College Dublin.

-International Summer School on Addressing Gender-Based Violence in Emergencies
+International School on Addressing Gender-Based Violence in Emergencies

 ISGBVIE is designed towards increasing capacity to support action to prevent, mitigate, and respond to GBV in disparate humanitarian contexts.
 The ISGBViE has received funding from Irish Aid, and is led by a Programme Board, with support from an international Advisory Network, bringing together academics, practitioners and policy experts from a range of disciplines.